chaos-genius/chaosgenius-docs/docs/connecting-to-data-sources/google-analytics.md

 # Google Analytics

-To connect Google Analytics data as a data source, you will need the following information:
+To connect Google Analytics as a data source, you will need the following information:

 * **Credentials JSON**
     * Credentials for the Service Account linked to the Google Analytics View.